 Chestnut Hill College has partnered with cybersecurity experts in various fields to offer an exciting curriculum including theoretical, hands-on and internship experiences with the latest hardware and software.
+This is a Bachelor of Science degree.

 The cybersecurity field is expected to grow by 35 percent over the next five years with the demand for trained professionals outpacing the supply.
 This is the perfect time to pursue a degree in this lucrative field.